toolisticon/pogen4selenium/README.md

 The page object interfaces must be annotated with the *PageObject* annotation and must extend the *PageObjectParent* interface.

 There are basically two ways to reference elements.
-The first is to use element fields in the generated classes that will internally be initialized via Selniums PageFactory.
+The first is to use element fields in the generated classes that will internally be initialized via Seleniums PageFactory.

 To achieve that it's necessary to add String constants annotated with the *PageObjectElement* annotation for all web elements which are related with the page object.
 The constant values must be unique inside the interface and will be used in the generated class as variable names for the corresponding elements.
 The constant names must have "_ID" as suffix.